csev/dj4e/assn/dj4e_batch.md

 You can download the data for this assignment at <a href="dj4e_batch.csv" target="_blank">dj4e_batch.csv</a>.

-You can parse ith with `split(',')`.
+You can parse the rows with the `csv` library or `split(',')`.
 If there are less than two items in the resulting list, you can ignore the line.
 If there are more than two items the `[0]` item is the question and the `[1:]` items are the choices.

 Designing a Database Model